xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD09_LAB_MANUAL.md

             };
         });
     ```
-4. And then add the authentication middleware.
+2. Add the authentication middleware.
-5. Paste the following configuration to the **appsettings.json** file.
+3. To the **appsettings.json** file, paste the following configuration:
    ```json
     "ConnectionStrings": {
     "DefaultConnection": "DataSource=app.db"